SUTURO/Owl2Anything/README.md

   used.
 - `-n`, `--namespaces`: Path to the IRI namespaces file (optional).
 If not specified, the default SUTURO IRI namespaces will be used.
-- `-l`, `--nlp`: Path to the nlp mappings file (optional).
-If not specified, no nlp mappings will be generated.

 The IRI mapping file is a CSV file that maps (invalid) ontology IRIs to replacements.
 The file should have the following format: